 Small Companies, Big Challenge

 As an HR consultant firm with clients categorized as small-sized companies, we often get requests for assistance with hiring staff.
-These companies come to us because they realize they don’t have the time to do it effectively themselves, or because they’ve been doing it themselves for years with little success.
+These companies come to us because they realize they don’t have the time to do it effectively themselves or because they’ve been doing it themselves for years with little success.

 I once worked with a business that pulled their new employees from the pool of friends and relatives of current employees.
 They thought, “If Jill is a good employee and this person is a friend of Jill’s, he must be good too, right?”
-Without a doubt, it’s a fast, inexpensive way to hire.
+Without a doubt, it’s a fast and inexpensive way to hire.

-Sometimes they got a good employee, and sometimes they got a person who didn’t fit with the team, or who was not as capable of doing the work.
+Sometimes they got a good employee, and sometimes they got a person who didn’t fit with the team or who was not as capable of doing the work.
 However, the most damaging effect was that over time, the organization became rife with interpersonal drama, playing favorites, and frustration with the lack of high performance.

 It requires balancing the short-term cash flow reality with hiring as a long-term investment.
 What is a solid hiring process worth?